Piazza Esedra original

 1939.
 Ticket for Strada Automobilistica Vesuvio.
 Photo courtesy of Rick Bauer.

-cover the 8.5 Km to the piazzale at an altitude of
+Km to the piazzale at an altitude of one thousand

-flows and subsequent reconstructions, the road was inaugurated on 4 January
+reconstructions, the road was inaugurated on 4 January 1927.

 It is now a walking track in the Vesuvius National Park.